viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Again, power off your robot.

-Take a another L298N motor driver and using a screwdriver, attach the 2 wires from the neck motor to the `OUT1` and `OUT2` terminals.
+Take another L298N motor driver and using a screwdriver, attach the 2 wires from the neck motor to the `OUT1` and `OUT2` terminals.

 Using a length of 18 gauge wire, connect the final terminal of the positive quick connector to the 12V VCC screw terminal on the L298N.
 Connect the final terminal of the negative quick connector to the GND terminal on the L298N.